RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

 Problem Set
 -----------

+.. datafile::  about_programming.txt
+   :hide:

+   Computer programming (often shortened to programming) is a process that leads from an original formulation of a computing problem to executable programs.
+It involves activities such as analysis, understanding, and generically solving such problems resulting in an algorithm, verification of requirements of the algorithm including its correctness and its resource consumption, implementation (or coding) of the algorithm in a target programming language, testing, debugging, and maintaining the source code, implementation of the build system and management of derived artefacts such as machine code of computer programs.
+The algorithm is often only represented in human-parseable form and reasoned about using logic.
+Source code is written in one or more programming languages (such as C++, C#, Java, Python, Smalltalk, JavaScript, etc.).
+The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solve a given problem.
+The process of programming thus often requires expertise in many different subjects, including knowledge of the application domain, specialized algorithms and formal logic.
+   Within software engineering, programming (the implementation) is regarded as one phase in a software development process.
+There is an on-going debate on the extent to which the writing of programs is an art form, a craft, or an engineering discipline.
+In general, good programming is considered to be the measured application of all three, with the goal of producing an efficient and evolvable software solution (the criteria for "efficient" and "evolvable" vary considerably).
+The discipline differs from many other technical professions in that programmers, in general, do not need to be licensed or pass any standardized (or governmentally regulated) certification tests in order to call themselves "programmers" or even "software engineers."
+Because the discipline covers many areas, which may or may not include critical applications, it is debatable whether licensing is required for the profession as a whole.
+In most cases, the discipline is self-governed by the entities which require the programming, and sometimes very strict environments are defined (e.g. United States Air Force use of AdaCore and security clearance).
+However, representing oneself as a "professional software engineer" without a license from an accredited institution is illegal in many parts of the world.

 **Due:** **Friday, January 24, 5 pm**

 **Instructions:** Write the code you want to save in the provided boxes, and click **save** for each one.
 The last code you have saved for each one by the deadline is what will be graded.

-1. Print out each element of list ``lbc`` on a separate line.
+1. (2 points) Print out each element of list ``lbc`` on a separate line.
 Then print the first character of each element on a separate line.

    .. actex:: ps_2_1

       lbc = ["one","four","two","six","nine","eleven"]

       # write code to print each element of list lbc on a separate line

       # write code to print the first character of each element of list lbc on a separate line

 #.
-See comments for instructions, below.
+(2 points) See comments for instructions, below.
 This and the next question deal with the string ``rv``.

    .. actex:: ps_2_2

       rv = """Once upon a midnight dreary, while I pondered, weak and weary,
          Over many a quaint and curious volume of forgotten lore,